-

 Additionally, in case of breach of public procurement rules the administrative courts can decide to annul a procedure or a contract, as well as to award damages (e.g., the bid’s preparation costs).

-When the judicial proceeding refers to a different decision taken in the context of a public procurement procedure (i.e., not an award decision), the proceeding shall not have automatic suspensive effect, but the administrative court may be requested to adopt interim measures aimed to ensure the effectiveness of the final judgment.
+When the legal proceeding refers to a different decision taken in the context of a public procurement procedure (i.e., not an award decision), the proceeding shall not have automatic suspensive effect, but the administrative court may be requested to adopt interim measures aimed to ensure the effectiveness of the final judgment.

 -